-2. Matters arising from the report of the 11th meeting held at the BIPM
+2. Matters arising from the report of the 11th meeting held at the BIPM Back to Table of Contents

 The Chairman asked for comments on the 11th JCRB meeting Report and reviewed Document JCRB.12/02 ("Action items from the 11th JCRB").
 Action items that required further discussion had been already included in the agenda for this meeting.
 The 11th meeting Report was approved.